omprakash414/HMDA_Workshop2026/Day2_Commands.md

 ---

-### Confirm sample order is same in metadata and abundance matrix
+### Confirm sample order is the same in metadata and abundance matrix

 ```r
 all(rownames(mat) == meta$sample_id)